Visa Application Channels

 - Online Portal Update

-If you applied through an online portal, your application status will be updated to reflect the rejection.
-You can view detailed comments or reasons for the rejection in your application profile.
+If you applied through an online portal (via an authorised agent or the ICA SAVE system through a local contact), your application status will be updated as “Rejected.”
+You may be able to view comments or codes explaining the decision in your application profile on the portal.

 - Update from Visa Processing Agent

-If you’ve applied through a visa processing agent, they might inform you of the rejection and provide details on why the application was denied, along with advice on how to address the issues.
+If you applied through a visa processing agent, they will inform you of the rejection and share any details provided by the authorities.
+They can also advise you on how to correct issues if you plan to reapply

 Singapore Visa Documents Required for Indians